xsoc/Bitburner/README.md

 Skip this for now, it is literally the example script 'early-hack-template' from the games documentation.
 I hope to change this later, but it does the job for me right now.
 It's only here because you need a script titled extract.js to run the spider.js below :)

 ## [indexer.js](https://raw.githubusercontent.com/xsoc/Bitburner/main/indexer.js)
-It's scan-analyze, but it traverses *every* server.
+It traverses *every* server and displays some vital stats in a table format.

 ## [networth.js](https://raw.githubusercontent.com/xsoc/Bitburner/main/networth.js)
 If you're a stock market fiend, this will give you a floating tail window that will tell you your total $$$, ie. stock market value + cash